NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Formula]
     $ "Spearman" r_s = 1 - (6 * sum(d_i^2)) / (n * (n^2 - 1)) $ <formula:spearman>
-    With $d_i$ signifying the difference in ranks between the two datasets and $n$ being the number of data points.
+    $d_i$ signifies the difference in ranks between the two datasets and $n$ is the number of overall data points.
     For instance, the sets $[1, 2, 3]$ and $[3, 2, 1]$ would result in $d_i = [2, 0, -2]$ and $n = 3$.

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]